German Shepherd Training Essentials

 FAQs About German Shepherd Training Essentials

-- When to start training?
-Begin as early as 8 weeks for best results.
+Training can start as early as 8 weeks old for best results.

 - German Shepherd Training Tips